Anglo-Saxons at Sources of Russian Power

 Wytebet', a river, lt of the Zhixdra River, rt of the Oka – OE. wid(e) «wide», bedd «riverbed».

-Yurlovo, three villages in Moscow Region and a village in Pskov Region – OE. eorl «noble man, warrior».
+Yurlovo, three villages in Moscow Region and one in Pskov Region – OE. eorl «noble man, warrior».

 Ziborovo, a village in Zolotukhino district of Kursk Region, Ziborovka, a village in Shebekino district of Belgorod Region, villages Zibrovo in Tula, Oryol, Moscow Regions – OE. sibb «place», rōw "quiet".

 A lot of supposed Anglo-Saxon settlements are located near Moscow.
 In some places, the distance between neighboring settlements is only 5-10 km.
 In general, density is such that it eliminates the possibility of placing all the names on the map above.
-For this purpose, a map of a larger scale was used (see below).
+For this purpose, the larger scale map was used (see below).

 Some names have given decoding above, for others the following are proposed: